barchart/events-client-js/README_API.md

 ### Semantics

-The API accepts JSON formatted data in the body of HTTP requests.
-The API returns JSON data in HTTP responses.
+The API accepts JSON formatted data in the body of HTTP requests and returns JSON data in HTTP responses.

 ### Security

-The API will only communicate using the HTTPS protocol and it uses [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to validate your identity.
+The API will only communicate over the HTTPS protocol.

+It uses [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to validate your identity.
 Contact Barchart for your username and password.

-In other words, you should include an HTTP request header, as follows:
+Your HTTP request header should include the following:

 	Authorization: Basic {base64-endocde({username:password})}

 ### Public Host

-The production host can be found here:
+The production environment can be accessed at:

 * events.aws.barchart.com